Coronavirus Disease (COVID)

 Please tap or click below on for additional data charts:

-Weekly New COVID-19 Cases (updated weekly)
+COVID-19 New Cases Per Week (updated weekly)

 Statewide Case Incidence Rates (updated weekly)